Pierre Berthezène

-Pierre, baron Berthezène (/fr/; 24 March 1775, Vendargues – 9 October 1847, Vendargues) was a French general.
+Pierre, baron Berthezène (/fr/; 24 March 1775, Vendargues – 9 October 1847, Vendargues) was a general of France.

 Life

 Early military career

 Pierre's parents, Jacques Berthezène and Marguerite Causse, were from a modest background.
 They chose a career in the church for him and the village priest taught him in preparation for the seminary at Montpellier.
 Berthezène was still studying when the French Revolution broke out.
 On 15 September 1793 he joined the 5th volunteer battalion of Hérault, amalgamated into the 7th provisional battle demi-brigade, which later became the 10th line infantry regiment in year 4.
 He rose to corporal, sergeant and sergeant-major on 17, 19 and 22 September.
 In this regiment he met other non-commissioned officers such as Lannes and Victor.

 Revolutionary wars

 He joined the armée des Pyrénées orientales, but a few days after the affair at Peyrestortes, the brigade went to reinforce the corps besieging Toulon.
 At the capture of the British redoubt which was decisive in the French revolutionaries' capture of the city, the young Berthezène captured a British NCO's rifle, which he kept himself.
 This act of bravery gained him promotion to lieutenant on 1 Messidor, year II.

 His demi-brigade then moved to Garnier's division in the armée d'Italie.
 In 1796 Berthezène, having been elected lieutenant, distinguished himself at Castiglione.

 In 1798 he was attached to the staff of General Grenier under whom he distinguished himself and was promoted to captain.
 In 1799 he was made aide-de-camp to General Compans.
 In 1799 he was given command of a battalion in the 72nd demi-brigade, which he commanded in the Marengo campaign, during which he was wounded.